So how does the PMO build a compelling case for investment in a PPM tool?

 If the success of core PMO activities involve consistency of process, terminology, roles and responsibilities – and this hasn’t yet been achieved or isn’t working effectively, then these issues will only be magnified once a PPM tool is introduced.

 PPM tools are NOT the magic bullet that will solve all your process-related problems.

 In the same way that we are now discussing what is and isn’t suitable for Robotics Process Automation or RPA, we need to discuss what is and isn’t ready for a PPM tool.

 Technology provides a way to enhance and improve the efficiency and effectiveness of a process or activity.
 But they have to be the right processes, processes that are ready for automation.

 If poor or inefficient business processes aren’t working well already, why do you think they will work better once technology is involved?

 This is an infographic I put together to illustrate the steps that need to be taken BEFORE diving into the market for PPM tools.

 Step 1 is being honest about the drivers for change, and how poor processes will NOT be fixed by a tool.
 About taking a look at what you’ve already got in place, understanding what is and isn’t working well and addressing those before adding the complexity of a PPM tool.

 The other points on the infographic highlight the importance of identifying WHO needs to be involved, and to plan change management activities to bring them along on the journey; Thinking about WHEN to introduce the solution, that best fits the organisation as a whole; The impact of the HOW; if its just PMO working on it, if senior management don’t champion the cause, if time isn’t devoted to understanding new ways of working – does that really promote success?

-Only then should you start thinking about which solution could work best for your organisation.
+Only then should you start thinking about which PPM tool could work best for your organisation.